jyablonski/jyablonski_praq/software_dev/self_hosted_monitoring.md

 # Self Hosted Monitoring

+## The Full Picture

+Observability can be broken down into 3 main components: logs, traces, and aggregated server metrics, which when used together will provide a comprehensive view of your Service Application's health, performance, and behavior.

+Logs are what happened, traces are how they happened.

+- **Logging**: Integrate logging frameworks to capture structured logs efficiently.
+Consider log aggregation tools (Elasticsearch, Splunk) for centralized storage and analysis.

+- **Tracing**: Implement distributed tracing with tools like OpenTelemetry or Jaeger to capture request flows across your API services.
+Configure instrumentation to propagate trace context between services.

+- **Metrics**: Configure Prometheus to scrape metrics exposed by your API server and infrastructure components.
+Use Grafana for visualization and creating dashboards that combine metrics from Prometheus with logs and trace data for comprehensive monitoring.

 1. **Prometheus -> Thanos:**
    - **Prometheus** is a monitoring and alerting toolkit originally developed by SoundCloud, now a part of the Cloud Native Computing Foundation (CNCF).
 It collects metrics from monitored targets by scraping HTTP endpoints.
    - **Thanos** is an open-source project that adds long-term storage capabilities to Prometheus.
 It allows for seamless querying of historical data across multiple Prometheus servers and provides downsampling and retention policies.